-DPC provides study room facilities for its students, which may be utilized by them in their break hours and also by hostel students after the class hours.
+DPCG provides study room facilities for its students, which may be utilized by them in their break hours and also by hostel students after the class hours.
 These study rooms are located in DMCG and are well furnished with all required facilities.
 The students have an easy access to these study rooms and are free to use all facilities present there like computers with Internet and Journals.

-CENTRAL LIBRARY
+LIBRARY

-The Central Library, housed in DMCG adjacent to DPC offers an excellent environment for study.
+The Library in DPCG offers an excellent environment for study.
 It is available to students at various stages of study.
 The library working hours are arranged as far as possible to meet students' need.
 The library has subscribed e -Journals in various areas of Pharmacy and Medical Sciences.
 The physical facilities in the library are adequate space is given for housing the collection of books, journals, and audiovisuals.
 There is also a large reading room to facilitate learning.
 Students have access to computer terminals to search on-line catalogs, databases, and other information systems.
 The library is also equipped with photocopying machines.